ts-kontakt/xlreport/README.md

 ## Screenshots

 Example of multisheet file.
+If we want to create a file containing multiple sheets, we can use the Exfile class.
 By default, the header cells are frozen to make it easier to browse multiple rows of data. (see: [test_xlreport.py](test_xlreport.py))